Industrial Computers: Custom Wire Harnesses for Harsh Environments

 Materials & Design Considerations

 Custom industrial harnesses use specialized conductors and insulations.
 Standard wires include tin-plated copper (good corrosion resistance) or silver-plated copper (for high-frequency signals).
-Insulation materials range from PVC (economical) up to fluoropolymers like PTFE/FEP (up to 200–300 °C).
+Insulation materials range from PVC (economical) to fluoropolymers such as PTFE/FEP (up to 200–300 °C).
 High-temperature cables may use nickel-plated copper (rated to ~450 °C) or exotic ceramics.
-Jackets might be abrasion- and oil-resistant (polyurethane) or flame-retardant (PVC rated UL 94 V-0).
+Jackets might be abrasion- and oil-resistant (polyurethane) or flame-retardant (PVC, UL 94 V-0 rated).

 For data, shielded twisted-pair or coaxial cables are bundled for Ethernet, CAN, or sensor networks.
 Connectors themselves often use nickel-plated brass or stainless steel shells to resist impact.
-For example, Molex’s IP67 Quick-Change power connectors are rated for high temperatures and caustic wash-downs in industrial settings.
+Molex’s IP67 Quick-Change power connectors are rated for high-temperature washdowns in industrial settings.

 Cable & Harness Types by Environment